azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

 **Question**:

-What is the special variable that allows you to reference information within the current resource stanza?
-How would the interpolation expression look for finding out the localtion of the current resource?
+What is the **self** variable and what does it do?
+How would the interpolation expression look for finding out the location of the current resource?

 **Answer**:

 <div class="answer">
-    <p>"${self.location}"</p>
+    <p>The special self variable is a shorthand to refer to the current resource stanza.
+You can use "${self.location}" to reference the location of the current resource.
+It only works within provisioners, which are covered in a later lab.</p>
 </div>

 **Question**:

-If you had a boolean variable for createResource then you can make use of count with in if-then-else expression to control whether the resource is created or not.
+If you had a boolean variable called **createResource** then you could make use of count with in if-then-else expression to control whether a resource is created or not.
 How does that work?

 **Answer**: